vxgmichel/gambatte-terminal/index.md

 So buckle up, we're going to talk about old video game consoles, terminal emulation, pixels, unicode characters, reducing colors, the SSH protocol, remote terminal applications, key releases, tool-assisted speedruns and the definition of a frame.
 Let's go.

-## Wait, are you saying I can play gameboy color games in my terminal?
+## Wait, are you saying I can play Game Boy Color games in my terminal?
 {:.no_toc}

-Exactly!\* If you don't care about the details and just want to play around with an in-terminal gameboy color emulator, simply run `pip3 install gambaterm` and head to the [gambatte-terminal repository][gambatte-terminal] for more information.
+Exactly!\* If you don't care about the details and just want to play around with an in-terminal Game Boy Color emulator, simply run `pip3 install gambaterm` and head to the [gambatte-terminal repository][gambatte-terminal] for more information.

 <sub>\*: If you're running MacOS, you probably want to use [iterm2][iterm2].</sub>
 <br>